SkyCiv Documentation

 Reinforcement

-Typical isolated footing includes bottom reinforcements only, though an option for top reinforcements can be accessed by clicking the corresponding button.
-Updating the reinforcements is easy, just select the bar size on the dropdown list and input the necessary spacing.
+Typically, isolated footing includes bottom reinforcements only, though an option for top reinforcements can be accessed by clicking the corresponding button.
+Updating the reinforcements is easy, select the bar size on the dropdown list and input the necessary spacing.

 Figure 11.
 Reinforcement button at the left tab.